XGR Chain — Network Upgrade & Hardfork Process

 - RPC nodes follow the same head

-- explorers/indexers follow the same head
+- explorers and indexers follow the same head

 - transaction receipts are generated correctly